 A Stepping Stone

 If you know that your baby is napping for longer periods of time when they are lying on you, in the car, or in a baby-wearing device, then a ‘stepping-stone’ to longer independent sleep may be a good option for your baby.
 Babies this young are still used to life in the womb, where they were in a near constant state of motion.
-Many families have success with a Rock and Play or a Swing.
+Many families have success with a Rock with Me or a Swing.
 Before we started working on naps flat on her back at around 8 weeks, N primarily napped in her swing and would sometimes be able to bridge two sleep-cycles, resulting in 2+ hour naps!
 The motion would help her to doze back into active sleep and because the house was quiet she could continue through another round of sleep.

 I remember that she’d be sleeping soundly in the crib, and all of a sudden we would look over and her arms would be rising and she’d make some strange noises all while sleeping.
 We fondly deemed her “zombie baby” when this happened, and she would often stay asleep for another 40 minutes.
 Once I did some research and understood the sleep phases I described above, I started to realize that she was re-entering another round of active sleep and bridging to another sleep cycle, win!
 This kind of sleep device that involves motion can be used as a temporary aid to go from warm body, to sleeping on a slight incline in motion that these products provide, and then ultimately to the crib.